Instructions for Authors

 3. Manuscripts in general should be organized in the following elements, which are described in detail below: Title page, Abstract, Text, References, Figure captions, Tables, and Figures.

 5. SI units should be used.
-Symbols of the units should be spaced from the numbers to which they refer except ℃ and %.
-Use a space to show multiplication of units and a negative exponent to show division.
-Thus m s-1 is preferred to m/s.
-Use “L” instead of “l” for liter.
+Symbols of the units should be spaced from the numbers to which they refer except for °C and %.
+Use a space to show multiplication of units and a negative exponent to show division (e.g., m s-1 is preferred to m/s).
+For liter, use “L” instead of “l” for liter.

 6. Define abbreviations at first mention in the abstract or text, and again in the tables and figures, e.g., cation exchange capacity (CEC).
-If the first mention is in the abstract they do not need to be repeated in the text.
-Standard abbreviations listed in the Publications Handbook and Style Manual (ASA-CSSA-SSSA, 2004) may be used without definition.
+Though the first mention is appeared in the abstract, it should be mentioned again in the main text.

 Title Pages